 To avoid wasting investments and suffering intrusions, healthcare institutions need to look for the Health Information Trust “seal of approval.”
 The HITRUST Alliance, a non-profit, offers the independent standard for assessing how well security solutions protect sensitive information.
 Its healthcare module is particularly robust, certifying systems for compliance with the mountain of state and national healthcare security and privacy regulations.

-By far the most important protection against internal cybertheft is behavioral analytics.
-Hospitals need a systematic way of learning employees’ behavioral patterns.
+By far the most important protection against internal cybertheft is behavioural analytics.
+Hospitals need a systematic way of learning employees’ behavioural patterns.
 From such data they can set parameters accordingly, monitor in real time, get alerts about unusual activity or deviations and slam the door shut on access if judged appropriate.

 Now that your healthcare institution is vulnerable to those who would profit, while ruining your reputation and exposing your patients to harm, are you prepared to defend against them?
 Attacks on healthcare institutions will only increase unless protection is strengthened.
 And future attacks might not just be costly but matters of life and death.